joshbegley/nyt-latest/previous.md

 `The streets of a Bronx neighborhood filled with mourners who had gathered for the funeral of Didarul Islam, one of the victims of this week’s mass shooting in Manhattan.`\
 https://nytimes.com/2025/07/31/nyregion/officer-funeral-new-york-shooting.html

-**Red Sox to deepen rotation by acquiring Dustin May from Dodgers: Sources**\
+**Red Sox to deepen rotation with Dustin May from Dodgers by trading James Tibbs III: Sources**\
-`May is enjoying both the healthiest and least productive season of his major league career.`\
+`May is enjoying both the healthiest and least productive season of his major league career.
+Tibbs was part of the Rafael Devers trade.`\
 https://nytimes.com/athletic/6523921/2025/07/31/mlb-red-sox-dustin-may-trade/

 **Yankees expend minimal cost to upgrade bullpen with David Bednar, Jake Bird**\